hamza5746/phoneapp/README.md

 ## Development server

+Run `npm install --save-dev` for a installing dependencies.
+The app will automatically reload if you change any of the source

+## Users for login (mention in user.service.ts)
+1. email:hamza_hanif77@hotmail.com
+   password:12345678
+2. email:fazal.mahmood@ignitelabs.co
+   password:87654321

+## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding